 ByteDance just dropped Seedance 2.0 and the internet lost its mind.
 Within hours of launch, clips of Superman fighting Darkseid, Tom Cruise trading punches with John Wick, and Stranger Things fan edits flooded X and YouTube.
 People are calling it the most impressive AI video model ever released.
 The clips look like they came out of a Hollywood production pipeline, not from a text prompt typed into a browser.

-We are bringing Seedance 2.0 to inference.sh as a serverless app.
-You will be able to generate video from text, images, audio, and video references through a single API call or directly in your browser.
+Seedance 2.0 is live on inference.sh as a serverless app.
+Generate video from text, images, audio, and video references through a single API call or directly in your browser.
 No GPU provisioning.
 No queue management.
 No weight downloads.
 Just send your prompt and get video back.

-This post breaks down what makes Seedance 2.0 different, why the results look so dramatically better than anything before it, and what you will be able to do with it once it goes live on our platform.
+This post breaks down what makes Seedance 2.0 different, why the results look so dramatically better than anything before it, and how to use it on our platform.

 What Seedance 2.0 Actually Is